SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 Classes
 =======

-:newTerm:`Classes` in Swift provide the same functionality as structures and more.
+:newTerm:`Classes` in Swift are composed of many of the same pieces as structures.
-They can have
-properties, methods, subscripts, initializers, and so on.
+They can have properties, methods, subscripts, initializers, and so on.
 Just like with structures,
-you use dot syntax to access and set properties of class instances.
+you use dot syntax to access properties and methods of class instances.

-While classes are similar to structures in these ways, classes have additional capabilities that structures do not:
+While classes are similar to structures in composition, classes have different underlying behavior:

 * Inheritance enables one class to inherit the characteristics of another, as described in :doc:`Inheritance`.
-* Type casting enables you to check and interpret the type of a class instance at runtime, as described in :doc:`TypeCasting`.
-* Deinitializers enable an instance of a class to free up any resources it has assigned, as described in :doc:`Deinitialization`.
+* Deinitializers enable an instance of a class to free up any resources it has allocated, as described in :doc:`Deinitialization`.
-* Reference counting allows more than one reference to a class instance, as described in :doc:`AutomaticReferenceCounting`.
+* You can have more than one reference to a class instance, as described in :doc:`AutomaticReferenceCounting`.

 For an in-depth discussion of
 when to use classes and